JorjaFox/website/content/_posts-old-blog/2009-09-22-tvguide-coms-mega-buzz-scoop-on-csi.md

     - tv
 ---

-<blockquote><strong>Will we get an update on how Sara and Grissom are doing when Jorja Fox returns to <em>CSI</em>? — Michael</strong>
+<blockquote>**Will we get an update on how Sara and Grissom are doing when Jorja Fox returns to <em>CSI</em>? — Michael**
-<strong>ADAM: </strong>What kind of an update are you looking for, Jennifer?
+**ADAM: **What kind of an update are you looking for, Jennifer?
 A big one?
 OK, then: Sara and Gil got hitched!
 Unfortunately, it sounds like married life doesn't suit Sara.
 "I think she's struggling a little bit with being a housewife," Marg Helgenberger says, explaining why Mrs. Grissom returns to the team.
 "She comes [to help us] from Paris, where her husband is giving some kind of a lecture series."
 Come on, Gil — PowerPoints bore everyone, especially wives.
 </blockquote>

 Credit: <a href="http://www.tvguide.com/News/MegaBuzz-CSI-SVU-Greys-1010090.aspx">TVGuide.com</a>